Web Key IT’s 16 Steps

 - Is there Sign language available for the video?

 - Sign language is the first language for the Deaf community.
-Providing Sign language ensures even more people are able to understand clearly the words said in the video.
+Providing Sign language ensures even more people can understand clearly the words said in the video.

 Movement and Distractions